Environmental Sustainability Policy

 - Reduce the energy consumption of office equipment by purchasing energy efficient equipment and good housekeeping.

 - Outdoor benches and picnic tables to be purchased from suppliers producing them from recycled plastic – new wooden benches are not to be ordered.

 Construction and refurbishment

-- CR-UK ensures that new buildings and refurbishment projects comply with relevant building regulations and where possible are compatible with sustainability principals and best practices such as BREEAM.
+- WWP ensures that new buildings and refurbishment projects comply with relevant building regulations and where possible are compatible with sustainability principals and best practices such as BREEAM.
 This includes the continued use of: